jackandcarter/DemiCat/README.md

 # DemiCat Monorepo

-DemiCat connects Final Fantasy XIV with Discord by embedding Apollo event posts directly into the game.
+DemiCat connects Final Fantasy XIV with Discord by using DemiBot's Server Core and APIs.

-All public HTTP APIs now use **camelCase** for JSON field names.
-Python and C# code may use snake_case or PascalCase internally, but requests and responses over the wire are consistently camelCase.

 ```
 DemiCat/